-Thanks so much for your comments on my last post, you made me laugh so much!
-I thought I was the only one going through sleepless nights but I'm certainly not alone, many of us have to endure our husband's nightly musical concerts. :)
+Thanks so much for your comments on my last post.
+You made me laugh so much!
+I thought I was the only one going through sleepless nights, but I'm certainly not alone; many of us must endure our husband's nightly musical concerts. 😩

 But OK, let's continue with this snoring room makeover!

-This is how the room looked after changing the color of the walls, my next step was dealing with the yucky carpet!
-I think 14 years of good use were enough, I don't think I couldn't have cleaned it to a decent condition.
+The next step was dealing with the yucky carpet!
+I think 14 years of good use was enough; I don't think I couldn't have cleaned it to a decent condition.

-Once the carpet was out, what was left were tons of gripper strips all around the room.
+Once the carpet was out, gripper strips were all around the room.
 Removing them is easy with a pry bar.

 Pliers are the perfect tool to remove the staples.

-I didn't want to spend much money on this room makeover, this room would serve as a guinea pig for what I want to do with all the floors in the rooms upstairs.
-I know I want them all with hardwood floors but again, at this moment is impossible, I don't have that money.
+I didn't want to spend much money on this room makeover; this room would serve as a guinea pig for what I wanted to do with all the floors in the rooms upstairs.
+I know I want them all with hardwood floors, but again, at this moment, it is impossible; I don't have that money.

 Not happy to spend that kind of money on those floors I took the decision of painting the sub-floor.